Thermodynamic Casimir Effect in the large-n limit: Excess free energy and Casimir amplitudes

 \subsection{Discrete form of $\boldsymbol{f_{\mathrm{ex}}}$}

 We now obtain the form of the excess free energy with a discretized $z$ dependence.
-This means substituting $z\to z_i$ like in Sec.~\ref{sec:FreeEnerg}.
+This means substituting $z\to z_{i}$ like in Sec.~\ref{sec:FreeEnerg}.
 With this change we have to replace the dispersion relation of the continuum by that of the lattice and restrict the $q$ momentum integrations to the first Brillouin zone (see also Sec.~\ref{sec:FreeEnerg}).
+Finally the real space integration along the $z$-axis has to be turned into a sum.
+This is achieved using $\int_{0}^{L}\mathrm{d}z\to\sum_{i=1}^{L}$ as we have set $a=1$.
+From this changes we obtain the excess free energy in the discrete form given by